tmo1/sms-ie/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed/tmo1/sms-ie)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/tmo1/sms-ie)

-SMS Import / Export is a simple Android app that imports and exports SMS and MMS messages, call logs, and contacts from and to (ND)JSON files.
+SMS Import / Export is a simple Android app that imports and exports SMS and MMS messages, call logs, contacts, and blocked numbers from and to (ND)JSON files.
 (Contacts import and export are currently functional but considered experimental.)
 Root is not required.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"